Little's law: Finding response time

 For example: A queue depth meter shows an average of nine jobs waiting to be serviced.
 Add one for the job being serviced, so there is an average of ten jobs in the system.
 Another meter shows a mean throughput of 50 per second.
 The mean response time is calculated as 0.2 seconds = 10 / 50 per second.

 Customers in the store

 Imagine a small store with a single counter and an area for browsing, where only one person can be at the counter at a time, and no one leaves without buying something.
-So the system is roughly:
+So the system is: